fractalb/ripcal/README.md

                 --reverse-bytes or -r
                         Reverses the byte order

         ripcal <ip-addr/subnet> | "<ip-start - ip-end>"
                 ip-addr/subnet will be converted to the corresponding ip-range ("start - end"). "start - end" (ip-range) will be converted to the minimal ip-addr/subnet which covers the given range.

         ripcal <ip-addr/subnet> | "<ip-start - ip-end>"
                 ip-addr/subnet will be converted to ip-range ("start - end").
                 "start_ip - end_ip" (ip-range) will be converted to minimal
                 ip-addr/subnet which covers the given range.

+        ripcal -m <ip-addr/subnet> | "<ip-start - ip-end>"
+                Merge overlapping subnets and/or ip-ranges and print a minimal set of ip-ranges (and subnets) that cover all the input ip-ranges (and/or) subnets.

         ripcal -h or ripcal --help
                 displays this help